-Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on Japanese patent, trade secret, privacy and antitrust laws in relation to companies doing business in Japan.
+Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on intellectual property, privacy and antitrust laws.

 He represents his clients in patent litigation, trade secret litigation and other intellectual property disputes in Japan.
 He also advises his clients in non-contentious matters relating to patents, trade secrets and other intellectual property.

 He also helps his clients in building up their business schemes in compliance with privacy and antitrust regulations.

 He is licensed in Japan, California and New York.